 Koopers Kabina Stroller features

-- Two recline levels for lying and upright positions
+– Three zipper recline levels for upright, leaning and sleeping positions

-- Five point harness system for maximum protection
+– Sporty five point body harness system for maximum protection

 – Individual lock brake system

 – Dimension: 51cm x 35cm x 15cm

 – Net Weight: 5.7 kg